 (Act II is here.
 Many thanks to YouTube user John Burrows for posting it.)

 As I have mentioned before, I really like Gilbert and Sullivan’s last operetta The Grand Duke.
 Historically, this is the operetta most G&S enthusiasts like least.
-And, I suppose, they have a few points in their favor, as in the sometimes very bad rhyming on Gilbert’s part. (e.g. “chooses/shoeses”) Also, while he is a good character, the abrupt arrival of the Prince of Monte Carlo in Act II can seem a bit out of nowhere.
+And, I suppose, they have a few points in their favor, as in the sometimes very bad rhyming on Gilbert’s part. (e.g. “chooses/shoeses”) Some of the scenes, especially in Act II, do seem like they are badly in need of editing.
+Also, while he is a good character, the Prince of Monte Carlo in Act II seems to arrive out of nowhere.

 But Gilbert’s talent for clever, clear and witty lyrics is not entirely absent, for surely Ernest’s memorable plea